Colleges by Location

 Overall, Lehigh University provides a dynamic and intellectually stimulating environment for students to grow academically, personally, and professionally.
 With its rigorous academic programs, commitment to innovation, and supportive community, Lehigh prepares its graduates to become leaders, critical thinkers, and global citizens in their chosen fields.

-Lehigh University is a private university located in Bethlehem, PA and set in a suburban environment.
-It has a campus size of 2,355 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 36%.
-The freshman retention rate at Lehigh University is 90.85% and the six-year graduation rate is 91%.
+Located in Bethlehem, PA and set in a suburban environment, Lehigh University is a private university.
+This institution follows a semester-based calendar.
+It has an acceptance rate of 29%.
+The freshman retention rate at Lehigh University is 93% and the six-year graduation rate is 89%.

 Quick Facts